 In the absence of any deficit bias, we would observe budgets to be alternatively in deficit and in surplus depending on economic and/or political conditions.
-These fluctuations would be mainly driven by business cycles when fiscal policy is run countercyclically, as should be.
-The frequency of balance fluctuation could also be longer when governments borrow to invest during a catch-up phase, or because of war efforts, or else in the aftermath of a financial crisis that has led the government to bail some of its banks out.
+The frequency of these fluctuations could the business cycle when fiscal policy is countercyclical.
+The frequency could be longer, for instance when governments borrow to invest during a catch-up phase, or because of war efforts, or else in the aftermath of a financial crisis that has led the government to bailout some of its banks.
 Fiscal discipline is present when, over the long run, the debt-to-GDP ratio is stationary.3 The point is illustrated in Figure 1, which compares Greece and Ireland and provides two main messages.
-First, after a period of quick accumulation, Ireland has rolled its debt back in the 1990s, a strong signal of discipline.
+First, the uptick after 2007 should be ignored because it corresponds to a one-off extraordinary event, that does not tell us anything about fiscal discipline.
+Second, after a period of quick accumulation, Ireland has rolled its debt back in the 1990s, a strong signal of discipline.
 The Greek debt, on the other hand, has enormously increased over the whole period, yet it has been stationary over the two decades preceding the crisis.
-Second, why did disciplined Ireland loose control of its debt after 2007 and run afoul of markets at about the same time as Greece?
-The answer is that the authorities allowed for a build-up of private debts (public sector salaries were also raised in an era of plenty).
-When the housing price bubble blew up and the banking system collapsed, the government was compelled to rescue its banks.
-This illustrates an important point: fiscal discipline may be threatened in a myriad of ways that have apparently nothing to do with the regular budget.
-Fiscal discipline is hard to assess because unexpected spending needs may arise.
+What to conclude, then?
+Maybe the best that can be said is that fiscal discipline is hard to assess, even in the long run.